groth001/Capstone/README.md

 ## Executive Summary

 #### Problem Statement
-Research is being focused on a Click C0-10DD1E-D PLC with Ethernet sold by AutomationDirect.
 Intelligence reports in recent years have indicated that attacks on Supervisory Control and Data Acquisition (SCADA) systems are continuing to increase [1].
-These systems are used to automate processes of critical infrastructure for a nation that citizens directly depend on as well as in operational activities of many industries.
-The goal of these attacks is typically to cause physical damage by compromising the availability of the system.
+These systems are used to automate processes of critical infrastructure for a nation that citizens directly depend on as well as in the operational activities of many industries.
+The goal of these attacks is typically to cause physical damage by compromising the availability of the system through program manipulation or denial of service.
 For example, on December 23, 2015, an attack on a Ukrainian power grid left around 225,000 residents without electricity, and call centers were flooded such that customers could not report the outages [2].
+Research will focus on a Click C0-10DD1E-D PLC with Ethernet manufactured by Koyo Electronics Industries and sold by AutomationDirect.
+A programmable logic controller (PLC) contains the programming for a process and is responsible for its execution.
+Due to its functionality within a SCADA system, it is a high value target for adversaries.
+In using a published communications protocol, Modbus, a Click PLC is most likely susceptible to a variety of attacks.

 #### Objectives
 - Connect to the controller bypassing any authentication